........................................................................................ - a weBlog by Snowy and me.

 carried it's reputation as the first modern media

-is a marker it pride in how it promoted itself.
+as a marker of it's pride in how it promoted itself.

 But for being the first in so many fields of expertise